Preston High School (Ontario): Facilities

 The 1934 school was on Hamilton Street.
 The current Preston High School building opened in 1956, with expansions in 1986 and 2004.

 Preston High School's facilities include 58 classrooms, a small cafetorium, 2 gyms—one single, one double—a library, 6 technological studies rooms, 2 art rooms, 6 computer labs, and a music room with 3 practice rooms.
 A new science wing with four science labs and a computer room was added in September 2004.
 The library was also renovated in 2018-2019.

-The back campus includes a playing field for football, field hockey, and rugby with access to a smaller practice field.
+The back campus includes a playing field for football, field hockey,soccer, tennis, and rugby with access to a smaller practice field.
 There is also a tennis court.
 The track and field team practices on a regulation size cinder track.
-Beside the Grand River and near the school is the Linear Trail, a 3.5 km community trail which the cross country and track and field teams use.
+Beside the Grand River and near the school is the Linear Trail, a 3.5km community trail which the cross country and track and field teams use.
 Two ice surfaces, the Preston Auditorium and the Homuth Arena, are within walking distance.

 Athletics

-Preston's sports consist of football, basketball, volleyball, badminton, curling, ice hockey, rugby, golf, soccer, tennis, slo-pitch, wrestling, cross-country, track and field, and field hockey.
+Preston's sports consist of football, basketball, volleyball, badminton, curling, ice hockey, rugby, golf, soccer, tennis, slo-pitch, wrestling, cross-country, track and field, and field hockey, there is also a variety of musical options, such as band, choir, and drama.

 Preston put together a successful soccer team in the 2011, 2012 and 2013 seasons.
 They were able to cap off these seasons with the schools first CWOSSA soccer championship in 2012.

 Football is one of the biggest sports at Preston.
 The senior football team have been successful over the years and have won the title of WCCSSA Champions in 2003, 2004 and 2006.
 However, in 2007, Preston was upset by Galt Collegiate Institute in the playoffs semifinals.
 In the 2012 season the Panther's Junior football won the WCSSA championship, defeating the Jacob Hespeler Hawks.

 Preston won the WCSSAA Championship for Boys Hockey in 2015 beating the Grand River Renegades 2-1, capturing their first title since 1996.

 Preston has also had success with their cross-country, badminton, and curling teams.
 They have won many awards in these sports and sometimes the teams make it to WCCSSA and CWOSSA.